wpmjs/usemf/README.md

 Usemf is a jssdk (not a react hook) used to introduce module-federation in a non-webpack5 environment

+With "usemf", you don't have to worry about the inability of "module federation" to migrate due to future technology upgrades.
+No matter what build tool you switch to, using "usemf" can continue to reference "module federation"

 [中文文档](doc/chinese)

 1. Modules of module federation can be introduced, and shared can be overwritten